 Brussels Keto

-Almost everyone on keto hits it: a few weeks of satisfying weight loss, then the scales stop moving, and the worry sets in that the diet has stopped working.
+A keto weight loss plateau catches almost everyone: a few weeks of satisfying loss, then the scales stop moving, and the worry sets in that the diet has stopped working.
 Plateaus are normal, usually fixable, and rarely a sign that keto has failed.
 The trick is to diagnose the stall calmly rather than panic and crash harder, which tends to backfire.
 Here is how to think about it.

 First, is it even real?